talkable/talkable-docs/source/integration/loyalty/integration_components.rst

 Loyalty Widget Notes
 --------------------

-Add Talkable Container DIV at the checkout exactly where the loyalty points redemption widget should rendered.
+Add Talkable Container DIV at the checkout exactly where the loyalty points redemption widget should be rendered.

 |hr|